 |Patagonia Pluma||$549||12.9 oz.||Performance||3L Gore-Tex||Yes||No|

 At $525, the Arc’teryx Zeta AR doesn’t have a lot of direct competition, with most hiking-focused shells coming in around half the price or less.
-However, those looking at the Zeta AR should also consider the rest of the Zeta family.
-From this lineup, the Zeta SL (short for “superlight”).
+However, those looking at the Zeta AR should also consider the other option in the Zeta family: the Zeta SL (short for “superlight”).
 As its name suggests, the SL is more of a fastpacking shell with a fitted cut and shorter back length (27.4 in. vs. the AR's 31.5 in) in a lighter-weight package (9.5 oz. for the women’s version).
-It also features Gore’s Paclite Plus technology in a 2-layer build, which is noticeably less bombproof than the 3-layer construction of the AR.
-The FL (“fast and light”) is even more minimalist than the SL, with a scant 7.2-ounce weight, shorter center back length, and thinner 20-denier shell.
-In the end, both the SL and FL make sense for minimalists and ounce-counters (and will save you a significant $226), but the AR is the more complete and protective design.
+It also features Gore’s Paclite Plus technology in a 2-layer build, which is less bombproof than the 3-layer construction of the AR, and storage is more limited with just two standard hand pockets.
+In the end, the SL makes sense for minimalists and ounce-counters (and will save you a significant $226), but the AR is the more complete and protective design for truly harsh conditions.